StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_health.md

 ### Configure the Splunk Health check

-To enable the Splunk Health integration and begin collecting health data from your Splunk instance, the Splunk Health check must be configured on StackState Agent V2.
+To enable the Splunk Health integration and begin collecting health data from your Splunk instance, the Splunk Health check must be configured on Rancher Observability Agent V2.
 The check configuration provides all details required for the Agent to connect to your Splunk instance and execute a Splunk saved search.

 {% hint style="info" %}
 Example Agent V2 Splunk Health check configuration file: